Eagle Field at Veterans Memorial Park – James Madison Dukes

-Located on campus, Eagle Field is right next to several university buildings, including the former Harrisonburg High School which now houses the College of Education.
-There are a number of restaurants 5-10 blocks away, including Billy Jack's Wing & Draft Shack, and Jack Brown's Beer & Burger Joint, either of which would make a great pre or postgame hangout option.
-Billy Jack's offers 12 rotating beers on tap, and a full menu including favorites such as oysters, wings, chicken & waffles, and house made specialty donuts.
-Jack Brown's, on the other hand, focuses on the beer with food merely as an add-on.
-Their menu features over 100 craft beers, but only four things to eat, namely grilled cheese, fries, fried oreos, and of course burgers - every day you can enjoy one of 10 different burger options, each with a clever name and a different topping, with the 10th choice varying based on the day of the week.
+Located on campus, Eagle Field is right next to several campus buildings, including the former Harrisonburg High School which now houses the College of Education.
+There are a number of restaurants 5-10 blocks away, including Billy Jack’s Wing & Draft Shack and Jack Brown’s Beer & Burger Joint, either of which would make a great pre or post game hangout option.
+Billy Jack’s offers 12 rotating beers on tap, and a full menu including favorites such as oysters, wings, chicken & waffles, and house-made specialty donuts.
+Jack Brown’s, on the other hand, focuses on the beer with food merely as an add-on.
+Their menu features over 100 craft beers, but only four things to eat, namely grilled cheese, fries, fried oreos, and of course burgers – every day you can enjoy one of 10 different burger options, each with a clever name and a different topping, with the 10th choice varying based on the day of the week.

-The college baseball season starts waaaaaaaay too early - games begin in February with snow still on the ground.
-That said, it shouldn't surprise you to see almost completely empty stands at Eagle Field early in the season, though the traffic does pick up by April or May, with up to around 800 fans per game in a decent year.
+The college baseball season starts waaaaaaaay too early – games begin in February with snow still on the ground (at least in states north of the Mason-Dixon Line).
+That said, it shouldn’t surprise you to see almost completely empty stands at Eagle Field early in the season, though the traffic does pick up by April or May, up to around 800 fans per game in a decent year.
 Those who are there wear school colors and cheer loudly for their team, and generally seem to enjoy themselves.

-James Madison University is located in Harrisonburg, Virginia, a small town of about 50,000 located on I-81 halfway between Roanoke and Hagerstown, Maryland.
+James Madison University is located in Harrisonburg, Virginia, a small town of about 50 thousand located on I-81 halfway between Roanoke and Hagerstown, MD.
 The school is easy to get to, and the baseball stadium is easy to find.
 You can park right next to the field for free, and while there is only one set of bathrooms, like the sole concession stand this is plenty for the number of fans in attendance.

 Game tickets cost only $6 each for bleacher seats with chairbacks, or $8 for the slightly better bucket-style seats.
 However, you can get even better deals on multiple tickets – $40 for the whole season, or $25 for 10 tickets to any combination of games (for example any 10 games for a single person, or multiple seats at multiple games of your choice, up to 10 entries in total).
 Concession prices are on the low end, and parking is free, making a game at Eagle Field a fairly cheap date.